 - Karakul Fleeces are Stunning Colors and Textures.

-- Remember Grandma’s black persian lamb coat?
+- Remember Grandma’s black Persian lamb coat?

-Their pelts are used for “persian lamb” coats.
+Their pelts are used for “Persian lamb” coats.
 The only fur sheep in the world.
 Karakuls were first brought into the United States for the fur industry.
 Middle eastern countries still manufacture karakul coats but no longer in the US.

-- Fleece is easy to felt!
+- Fleece is easy to feel!

 Their long coarse fibers are terrific for felt projects and knit to felt projects.
-Felt hats, outwear coats, vests, boots and mittens helped mankind survive harsh weather for many years.
+Felt hats, outwear coats, vests, boots, and mittens helped mankind survive harsh weather for many years.
 Now spinners seek their fleece for their yarn projects.

-- Dual Purpose sheep.
+- Dual Purpose sheep